loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

     }
     ```

- 3. Replace all usages of `loopback.getCurrentContext` with the following:
+ 3. Replace all uses of `loopback.getCurrentContext()` with the following:

     ```js
     // at the top of your file